nobixX/ansible-docker/README.md

   ```
 The above command downloads a bash file from 172.16.16.65 and runs the following commands instead of running one by one -->

-## Run the below command incase if the above command fails
+# Run the below command incase if the above command fails

+1. Ansible must be installed in the environment

 ```sh
 apt update -y;